Ms Alison Quinn

-The learning area of HASS in Years 7 to 10 covers breadth and depth across the major disciplines of History, Geography, Economics & Business and Civics & Citizenship with Aboriginal perspectives, numeracy and literacy Imbedded across these disciplines.
-Additionally, students cover career development.
+The learning area of HASS in Years 7 to 10 covers breadth and depth across the significant disciplines of History, Geography, Economics & Business and Civics & Citizenship, with Aboriginal perspectives and numeracy and literacy embedded across these disciplines.

 Students also develop Critical and creative thinking, personal and social capability, ethical understanding and intercultural understanding.
 Through the discipline of History and Geography, students develop increasing independence in critical thinking and skill application, which includes the inquiry-based approach to learning using questioning, researching, analysing, evaluating, communicating and reflecting.
-They apply these skills in a variety of research tasks that investigate events developments, issues and phenomena, both historically and contemporary.
-A continuing focus is explicit teaching of course concepts, question interpretation, text construction and improving the length, depth and complexity of text types constructed by students.
+They apply these skills in various research tasks that investigate event developments, issues and phenomena, both historically and contemporary.
+A continuing focus is the explicit teaching of course concepts, question interpretation, text construction and improving the length, depth and complexity of text types constructed by students.

-In Economics, students are introduced to the concept of economic performance and living standards while continuing to further their understanding of the concepts of making choices, specialisation, allocation and the function of markets by delving into the reasons for variations in the performance of economies.
+In Economics, students are introduced to the concept of economic performance and living standards while continuing to further their understanding of the concepts of making choices, specialisation, allocation and the function of markets by delving into the reasons for variations in the performance of economies, both domestic and overseas.

-The Modern History course promotes skills of research, hypothesis testing and analysis of information as students engage with investigations.
+The Modern History course promotes research skills, hypothesis testing and analysis of information as students engage in investigations.
 Through inquiries, they learn that historical judgements are provisional and tentative in nature.
-Students are encouraged to question and evaluate historical sources, to identify the various representations and versions.
+Students are encouraged to question and evaluate historical sources to identify history's various representations and versions.
 Students study American and European History from 1870 – 1950.

-In the ATAR Geography course, a wide range of issues such as eco-tourism, world inequalities, energy-efficient planning, natural disasters, water management, biodiversity, urban living, geopolitics and changing agricultural practices are explored at local, and global levels in order to make sense of the present and pose solutions for the future.
+In the Geography course, a wide range of issues such as eco-tourism, world inequalities, energy-efficient planning, natural disasters, water management, biodiversity, urban living, geopolitics and changing agricultural practices are explored at local, and global levels to make sense of the present and pose solutions for the future.

-Economics explores the choices which all people, groups and societies face as they confront the ongoing problem of satisfying their unlimited wants with limited resources.
+Economics explores the choices all people, groups and societies face as they confront the ongoing problem of satisfying their unlimited wants with limited resources.
 The Economics ATAR course aims to develop students' ability to analyse the allocation, utilisation and distribution of scarce resources that determine our wealth and well-being.
 This knowledge and understanding are developed by understanding economics on a national and international level.

-VET industry specific courses are for students aiming to enter further training or the workforce straight from school.
-These courses include a full AQF qualification, mandatory workplace learning and may contribute to the Certificate II requirement for WACE in 2018.
+VET industry-specific courses are for students aiming to enter further training or the workforce straight from school.
+These courses include a full AQF qualification and mandatory workplace learning and may contribute to the Certificate II requirement for WACE.

-At North Albany Senior High School, literacy and numeracy are a priority therefore, a heightened acknowledgement of the HASS role in promoting these competencies within the school exists and are supported by cross curricular literacy and numeracy strategies.
+At North Albany Senior High School, literacy and numeracy are a priority.
+Therefore, a heightened acknowledgement of the HASS role in promoting these competencies within the school is supported by cross-curricular literacy and numeracy strategies.

-If you have any questions about Humanities and Social Sciences at NASHS, contact Belinda Powell (Head of Learning Area HASS).
+If you have questions about the Humanities and Social Sciences at NASHS, contact Ms Alison Quinn (Head of Learning Area HASS).